loki3/loki-pl1/README.md

 Pattern matching is a common technique in functional programming languages.
 It allows you to easily deconstruct a complex data structure, assigning pieces into variables, and skipping the assignment if the given value doesn't match the pattern.
 In Loki, pattern matching is used for assignment, multiple return values, function parameters, function overloading (NYI), case statements (NYI), and exceptions (NYI).

 ```
-// assign 1 into a and 2 into b
+// assign 1 into :a and 2 into :b
 [ :a :b ] <- [ 1 2 ]
 ```